IBM/watson-banking-chatbot/README.md

 # Create a banking chatbot with FAQ discovery, anger detection and natural language understanding

 In this code pattern, we will create a chatbot using Node.js and Watson Assistant.
-The Assistant flow will be enhanced by using Natural Language Understanding to identify entities and using Tone Analyzer to detect customer emotions.
-For FAQs, a call to the Discovery service will use passage retrieval to pull answers from a collection of documents.
+The Assistant flow will be enhanced by using Natural Language Understanding to identify location entities.
+For FAQs, a call to the Discovery service will use passage retrieval (or Smart Document Understanding) to pull answers from a collection of documents.

 When the reader has completed this pattern, they will understand how to:

 * Create a chatbot that converses via a web UI using Watson Assistant and Node.js
 * Use Watson Discovery with passage retrieval to find answers in FAQ documents
-* Use Watson Tone Analyzer to detect emotion in a conversation
-* Identify entities with Watson Natural Language Understanding
+* Identify location entities with Watson Natural Language Understanding

+> **NOTE**: This code pattern has been updated to include instructions for accessing Watson services running on IBM Cloud Pak for Data.
+These updates can be found in the specific instructions for deploying your app [locally](doc/source/local.md), or deploying your app to [OpenShift on IBM Cloud](doc/source/openshift.md).
+The main change required is that your application will need additional credentials to access the IBM Cloud Pak for Data cluster that is hosting the Watson services.
+>
+> Click [here](https://www.ibm.com/products/cloud-pak-for-data) for more information about IBM Cloud Pak for Data.

 ![architecture](doc/source/images/architecture.png)

 ## Flow

 1. The FAQ documents are added to the Discovery collection.
-2. The user interacts with a chatbot via the app UI.
+1. The user interacts with a chatbot via the app UI.
-3. User input is processed with Tone Analyzer to detect anger.
-An anger score is added to the context.
-4. User input is processed with Natural Language Understanding (NLU).
+1. User input is processed with Natural Language Understanding (NLU).
 The context is enriched with NLU-detected entities and keywords (e.g., a location).
-5. The input and enriched context is sent to Assistant.
+1. The input and enriched context is sent to Assistant.
 Assistant recognizes intent, entities and dialog paths.
 It responds with a reply and/or action.
-6. Optionally, a requested action is performed by the app.
+1. Optionally, a requested action is performed by the app.
 This may include one of the following:
    * Lookup additional information from bank services to append to the reply
    * Use Discovery to reply with an answer from the FAQ documents